Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Experiments

 \subsection{Study of Reward-Concentrated Sampling}

-We first verify the effectiveness of \textit{reward-concentrated sampling} by comparing it against \textit{reward-contrasted sampling}, an inverse strategy that updates the policy using a subset with maximal reward variance.
-This comparison offers intuitive insight into how sampling strategies govern the tradeoff between reward optimization and diversity preservation.

-Figure~\ref{fig:sample} presents the Pareto frontiers of the opposite strategies during the fine-tuning process.
-Reward-concentrated sampling establishes a more favorable Pareto frontier.
-At equivalent reward levels, it preserves significantly higher image diversity across all four diversity metrics.
-Selecting a reward-concentrated subset filters out reward outliers that would otherwise excessively sharpen the policy distribution, thereby facilitating more robust exploration of semantically meaningful behaviors for task alignment.
+We verify the effectiveness of \textit{reward-concentrated sampling} by comparing it with \textit{reward-contrasted sampling}, an inverse strategy that updates the policy using a subset with larger reward variance.
+This comparison reveals how sampling strategies govern the tradeoff between reward optimization and diversity preservation.
+Figure~\ref{fig:sample} shows the Pareto frontiers of the two strategies during fine-tuning, where reward-concentrated sampling consistently achieves a more favorable frontier.
+At matched reward levels, it preserves substantially higher diversity across all four metrics by filtering reward outliers that would otherwise over-sharpen the policy and hinder exploration, promoting semantically meaningful behaviors for task alignment.
+As illustrated in Figure~\ref{fig:sample_fig} in Appendix~\ref{app:more_prompting_results}, reward-concentrated sampling yields a broader distribution of high-fidelity generations (left), which is quantitatively confirmed (right) by 8.56\% $\sim$ 30.77\% diversity gains and a 37.74\% reward gain.

-Figure~\ref{fig:sample_fig} presents a qualitative analysis, demonstrating that our reward-concentrated sampling produces a broader distribution of image generations while preserving high visual fidelity compared to reward-contrast sampling.
-The quantitative results in Figure~\ref{fig:sample_bar} substantiate this observation, demonstrating that the reward-concentrated setting achieves substantial improvements, specifically a diversity gain of $8.56\%\!\sim\!
-30.77\%$ and a reward gain of $37.74\%$.